practice-ben/ShoppingList/README.md

 I was able to overcome this challenge by passing the individual index as an argument to the map function add a value of one to the index and assign the resultant value as the key of the child component.

 ## Lessons learnt
+1. JavaScript array spread operator and filter functions
+1. Forms and inputs in React
 1. How to pass props in react.
 1. How to lazy initialize functions in react.
 1. How to use keys.